amdp/cooperacynuxt/etc/learningGame/Level 2 - Third Final Challenge.md

 in the <SCRIPT> part of your vue page to type "this.$store.state.xxxvariablexxx".

-For example, to retrieve the projects, you would type in a function:
+For example, to retrieve the cooperations, you would type in a function:
-"this.$store.state.project"
+"this.$store.state.cooperation"
-or "store.state.project".
+or "store.state.cooperation".

 These states are constants,
 so they are immutable once they arrive